HenryNewcomer/vim-theme-mutenight-scene/README.md

 ---

+Todo: Update the base-16 representations so they correspond with with the hex colors.

 I haven't tested this theme using every language that Vim supports, but most of the more popular ones should look good.
 If you notice any oddities or have any questions, feel free to e-mail me at a.cliche.email@gmail.com